RuleBasedIntegration/RuleBasedIntegration.github.io/testResults.md

 <a href="testResults/RubiTestResults.pdf">Rubi's integration test results</a> are available as a single pdf file.

-Because of its large size, the Mathematica test results are divided in seperate pdf files based on the type of the integrand.
+Because of their large size, the Mathematica test results are divided into separate pdf files based on the type of the integrand.

 ## 0 Independent test suites